seanmtracey/QuickBlobs/README.md

 ## Is it useful for anything else?
 Well, [Gary](https://twitter.com/garyshort) wrote the original algorithm to count the number of chickens in an image.
 I realised that the same algorithm could be used to count the number of cells in an image taken from a microscope.
 If you're looking to count bright dots in a dark space (stars in the sky, maybe?) then this might be useful for you.

+## Why 'quick'-cluster-counts

+It's called 'quick'-cluster-counts because I put it together quickly.
+It should not be taken as an advertisment for the modules speed 😅